tpauldike/alx-files_manager/README.md

 :$ npm run dev
 ```

-Then go ahead and make request to the endpoints by using a tool that let's your build HTTP packets and send such requests.
+Then go ahead and make request to the endpoints by using a tool that is designed to build HTTP packets and send such requests.